Network Modal

 Integration with Chain Info Provider

 The Network Modal leverages the Chain Info Provider system to enhance Wagmi’s technical blockchain data with visual assets and user-friendly naming.
-While Wagmi provides the list of configured chains and switching functionality, it lacks the visual elements necessary for intuitive network selection.
+While Wagmi provides the list of configured chains, it lacks the visual elements necessary for intuitive network selection.

 const {